cmu-psych-fms/wildfire/README.md

 cites the function in a `:model` keyword argument.
 When support for multiple players in a mission is supported this mechanism will necessarily change slightly, but will be similar.

-Among the items in the plist argument supplied to a model function are
+Among the items in the first plist argument supplied to a model function are

 * `:time`, the current model time, in seconds, where zero was the start of the game
+* `angle`, the orientation of the plane, in radians
-* `speed`, the current speed of the modeled player’s plane, in abstract units
+* `speed`, the current speed of the modeled player’s plane, a real number between 0 and 1 inclusive, the fraction of maximum possible speed
 * `view`, a two dimensional array, each element corresponding to a cell that is currently visible to the player;
 each element is either `nil`, denoting a cell of the view that is off the map and cannot be visited, or a two element list, a keyword denoting the type of cell (*e. g.* :grass or :rock) and a Boolean indicting whether the